 tables

-The following YAML code block shows the basic structure for the tables
+The following sample YAML code block shows how you can use the tables

 :